openbmc/docs/designs/firmware-update-over-redfish.md

 ensure nothing in the base design would inhibit the ability to implement these later.

+- Support new concept defined in [PR 3420][12] to be able to support multiple firmware images for a single target.
+- Support new UpdateService firmware update implementation defined in [Issue 3296][11]
 - Support firmware update for other targets (power supplies, voltage regulators, ...)
 - Support to update multiple targets with the same firmware image at once